Ojo Caliente Hot Springs: Water profile

-The major mineral constituents of the five springs lithium, arsenic, iron and sodium/soda.
+The major mineral constituents of the five springs are lithium, arsenic, iron and sodium/soda.
 Temperatures range from 80 °F to 106 °F.

 The hot mineral water emerges from the five springs in the Ojo Caliente system at 340 liters per minute.
 The mineral content of the system consists of sodium, potassium, lithium, magnesium, calcium, bicarbonate, cloride, florine, bromine, boron, silica, arsenic and iron.

 The springs are heated by a volcanic aquifer and produce 100,000 liters per day of hot mineral water.

 Location

-The hot springs are approximately one hour North of Santa Fe by car; from Taos, they are a 45 minute drive Northwest.
+The hot springs are approximately one hour North of Santa Fe by car; from Taos, they are a 45-minute drive Southwest.
 They are located off of NM-414 across the Rio Ojo Caliente, near the village of Ojo Caliente.
 The Ojo Caliente Hot Springs Round Barn, built in 1924, is located nearby, and is listed on the national register of historic places.